Zakaria Erzinçlioğlu

-Zakaria Erzinçlioğlu (30 December 1951 – 26 September 2002), also known as Dr Zak, was a renowned forensic entomologist.
+Zakaria Erzinçlioğlu (30 December 1951 – 26 September 2002), also known as Dr Zak, was a British forensic entomologist.
 He used his expertise in insect biology in criminal investigations and solved more than 200 murders, earning him an international reputation.

 Early life

 Erzinçlioglu was born on 30 December 1951 in Hungary to parents of Turkish origin.
 He was brought up in Egypt, Sudan, and England.

 He earned a degree in applied zoology from Wolverhampton Polytechnic in 1975, and then began working for the Zoological Society of London.
 He then studied for his doctorate at Durham University.
 In 1984 Erzinçlioğlu moved to Cambridge University where he wrote about blowflies for The Naturalists' Handbooks series, as well as writing for other publications.
-He also received funding to do research in forensic entomology and later was appointed director of a new Forensic Research Center at Durham University.
+He also received funding to do research in forensic entomology and was later appointed director of a new Forensic Research Center at Durham University.

 Books

 During the last years of his life, Erzinçlioglu spent time writing books from his home.
 Maggots, Murder and Men (2000) was the runner-up in the Crime Writers' Association 2001 Silver Dagger Award for non-fiction.
 He also wrote Every Contact Leaves a Trace (2001), as well as the children's story Ivo of the Black Mountain and a murder mystery Jackdraw Crag.